pnsaevik/ladim_plugins/ladim_plugins/release/README.md

 Returns a dict with the following fields (in order): `release_time`, `lon`, `lat`, `Z`, followed by the attribute fields.
-If a file name is given, the data is written to a tab-delimited text file with to headers.
+If a file name is given, the data is written to a tab-delimited text file with no headers.
 The columns will be in the same order as the dict returned by the function.

 ## History